-The TDOD post mentioned the 1962 experimental type booklet watching words move, by Ivan Chermayeff, Tom Geismar, and Robert Brownjohn.
-It was a new one for me (although probably not for you), so I Googled it, and found these spreads.
+Mentioned alongside was the 1962 experimental type booklet watching words move, by Ivan Chermayeff, Tom Geismar, and Robert Brownjohn.
+It was a new one for me so I searched a bit more and found some spreads.

 There are a few more images on Rebecca Woodcock’s blog.